We are a passionate branch of volunteers. We support cats in need or owners who need assistance.

 REHOMING of cats.
 We have limited fostering facilities but we are working with our adoption centres in Warrington and St. Helens to rehome cats that need this.
 We are always looking for the best outcome for cats.
 Sometimes rehoming is not appropriate.
 We will assess each situation and offer advice.
 Cats we offer for adoption will have had a full veterinary package ensuring peace of mind and good value.

-EDUCATING people on the needs of cats and how to care for them through giving education talks and offering advice.Cats Protection has been making a positive difference to cats lives since 1927, building up a wealth of knowledge about feline welfare.
-We now have over 250 volunteer run branches and 30 adoption/homing centres and continue to grow to meet the increasing demands placed upon us.
+EDUCATING people on the needs of cats and how to care for them through giving education talks and offering advice.Cats Protection has been making a positive difference to cats lives since 1927.
+With 250 volunteer run branches and 30 adoption centres and continue to grow to meet the increasing demands placed upon us.

 Cats Protection helps around 200,000 cats and kittens each year which is over 500 cats and kittens every day on average.
 This is a huge number and while we are rightly proud of our achievements, we know more cats need our help.

-Please click on the link below to watch a must see video charting the charity's progression from The Cats Protection League to Cats Protection
+Please click on the link below to watch a short film charting the charity's history Click here!

-If you need help to provide veterinary care for your own cat, please contact the PDSA on 0800 731 2502 or the RSPCA.
+If you need help to provide veterinary care for your own cat, please contact the PDSA: